 The mission of the AAR program is to support the Office of Admission's efforts to identify, recruit, and enroll the most talented and diverse group of students possible.

 The AAR is Wellesley's representative in her community.
-She supervises and coordinates the functions of her Committee, if she has one.
+She supervises and coordinates the functions of her committee, if she has one, or local volunteers.
 The term of office is two to three years, with the possibility of re-election or reappointment if a replacement is not available.

 The AAR Role

 |1.||Serve as the area contact for the Office of Admission during staff travel time and throughout the year.
 If there is a committee, the AAR is the link between the Office of Admission and the committee.|

 |2.||Stay current on facts about Wellesley and keep abreast of changes via the Wellesley website and the AAR News section of this site.
 If there is a committee, the AAR will help disseminate current information.|